Recursive Flora

 Implementing and coding with AI

+I began by creating a Product Requirements Document (PRD) to guide the build and communicated with Claude Code through the VS Code integration.
+My Figma file was my handy reference to keep design and implementation aligned, and ChatGPT became a troubleshooter too.
 The process taught me how crucial clear communication is when coding with AI — and how to troubleshoot creatively when things don’t go as planned.

 Making the overthinking garden accessible with ARIA labels and colour contrast

-Added ARIA labels for interactive controls (PDF navigation, mobile menu, and info tooltips) and improved colour contrast to meet WCAG AA standards using the WAVE web accessibility tool.
+I added ARIA labels for interactive controls (PDF navigation, mobile menu, and info tooltips) and improved colour contrast to meet WCAG AA standards using the WAVE web accessibility tool.
 All modal content - emotions, valence, intensity, and metaphor descriptions - is available as accessible text for screen readers.

-zine process
+publication process

 Lo-fi prototyping and testing

-I chose a zine as the second medium because it's informal and approachable: less intimidating than a textbook for someone curious about overthinking.
+I chose a publication as the second medium because it's informal and approachable: less intimidating than a textbook for someone curious about overthinking.
 But I also needed to build trust, so I grounded the narrative in published research, interview and survey data, and a cohesive visual system.
 A balance between visual accessibility and analytical credibility helps make the content both engaging and trustworthy.

-I mapped early zine concepts in FigJam, storyboarding how the narrative would unfold while mirroring the "overthinking garden" motif - from the first spark of a thought to its recursive cycle.
+I mapped early publication concepts in FigJam, storyboarding how the narrative would unfold while mirroring the "overthinking garden" motif - from the first spark of a thought to its recursive cycle.
 Early user feedback helped refine the pacing and flow before I moved into visual design.

 I then gathered visual references to define the tone and rhythm of each spread, aligning survey insights with key emotional themes.
 By planning which sections should feel dense or minimal, I could guide the reader’s pace: balancing information with breathing space and maintaining a rhythm that reflects the mental cadence of overthinking.